hackolade/docs/Studio/YugabyteDB.md

 ## Functions and Procedures

 A function takes any number of arguments and returns a value from the function body.
-The function body can be any valid SQL expression as you would use, for example, in any select expression.A Stored Procedure is a routine invoked with a [CALL](<https://mariadb.com/kb/en/call/>) statement.
+The function body can be any valid SQL expression as you would use, for example, in any select expression.
+A Stored Procedure is a routine invoked with a [CALL](<https://docs.yugabyte.com/preview/explore/ysql-language-features/stored-procedures/> "target=\"\_blank\"") statement.
 It may have input parameters, output parameters and parameters that are both input parameters and output parameters.

 &nbsp;